Sailing, Whisky Tasting & Wildlife Watching in the Hebrides

 One of our most popular sailing holiday destinations, the coasts and islands that make up the West Coast of Scotland offer so much variation for ours boats and guests, you will quickly see why our guests return year on year.
 With ample remote anchorages, artisan whisky distilleries, secret coves and uninhabited islands for walking trails ashore, there really is something for everyone.

-The main focus of this Hebridean sailing adventure is to explore the islands of Mull, Jura and Islay with a combination of wildlife watching and whisky distillery stops.
+The main focus of this Hebridean sailing adventure is to explore the islands of Mull, Jura and Islay with a combination of sailing, wildlife watching and whisky distillery stops.
 Once you have boarded, your skipper will have the latest weather forecast and will have a better idea of what you can expect from your holiday.
 Stravaigin’s owner and skipper John has lived and sailed in the Hebrides for a number of years so he certainly knows all the best spots off the beaten track.

 Over 70 islands, both inhabited and uninhabited, make up the inner Hebrides so you won’t go short of places to explore under sail.
 The geography of the landscape also makes for great sailing conditions and shelter if the weather takes a turn.
 Giving way for a diverse ecosystem of flora and fauna spreading over several of the islands, many are home to fascinating ruins and have evidence of diverse clans and communities who once inhabited these remote lands.